heisenberg0424/NTU_OS_FALL_2023/README.md

 # Nachos

 This project was build successfully in docker, ubuntu 16.04 32bit.
 Please flowing the instructions below.
+The report for each homework will be in the [Report](https://github.com/heisenberg0424/NTU_OS_FALL_2023/tree/main/Report) folder.

 ## Clone the repo to your directory
 ```